-An actor is guilty of aggravated sexual assault if he commits an act of sexual penetration with another person and the actor uses physical force or coercion and severe personal injury is sustained by the victim.
-In order to convict defendant of this charge, the State must prove the following elements beyond a reasonable doubt: - 1.
-That the defendant committed an act of sexual penetration with another person. - 2.
-That the defendant acted knowingly - 3.
+An actor is guilty of sexual assault if he commits an act of sexual penetration with another person and the actor uses physical force or coercion but the victim does not sustain severe personal injury.
+In order to convict defendant of the charges, the State must prove the following elements beyond a reasonable doubt: - 1.
+That defendant committed an act of sexual penetration with another person. - 2.
+That defendant acted knowingly. - 3.
 That the defendant used physical force or coercion. - 4.
-That the victim sustained severe personal injury.
+That the victim did not sustain severe personal injury.